-There are some limitations in this study.
+There are some limitations to this study.
 The most important limitation of the study is that swallowing function was not evaluated with an objective method such as functional swallowing tests, an instrumental method such as videofluoroscopic evaluation, or a PD-specific swallowing questionnaire.
-However, studies in the literature have shown that single screening question for dysphagia as difficulty in swallowing in is closely related to the results of evaluations made by dysphagia diagnostic tools, both in cancer patients and older people living in the community (23,24).
-In addition, the relationship between a one-question dysphagia screening test and difficulty in swallowing pills was investigated in Parkinson's patients, and the sensitivity of the single question in estimating dysphagia was found to be moderate, while the specificity was found to be high (25).
-In addition, it is a cross-sectional study with a relatively small sample size.
-It is important to emphasize that further investigation through large-scaled longitudinal studies is mandatory to detect early malnutrition risk in the geriatric pwPD.
-Since aging and neurodegenerative diseases such as PD have a strong impact on patients' nutritional status, leading to weight loss, and malnutrition via direct, and indirect mechanisms, it is important to be aware of the risk of malnutrition especially in the geriatric pwPD.
-To prevent the damaging effects of weight loss on motor function in pwPD, especially in the geriatric population, clinicians should be aware of the malnutrition risks such as advanced stages of the disease, increased doses of daily levodopa, dysphagia, dyskinesia.
+However, studies in the literature have shown that a single screening question for dysphagia as difficulty in swallowing is closely related to the results of evaluations made by dysphagia diagnostic tools, both in cancer patients and older people living in the community (23,24).
+In addition, the relationship between a one-question dysphagia screening test and difficulty in swallowing pills was investigated in Parkinson's patients, and the sensitivity of the single question in estimating dysphagia was found to be moderate, whereas the specificity was found to be high (25).
+In addition, this was a cross-sectional study with a relatively small sample size.
+It is important to emphasize that further investigation through large-scale longitudinal studies is mandatory to detect early malnutrition risk in geriatric pwPD.
+Because aging and neurodegenerative diseases such as PD have a strong impact on patients' nutritional status, leading to weight loss and malnutrition via direct and indirect mechanisms, it is important to be aware of the risk of malnutrition, especially in geriatric pwPD.
+To prevent the damaging effects of weight loss on motor function in pwPD, especially in the geriatric population, clinicians should be aware of the risks of malnutrition, such as advanced stages of the disease, increased doses of daily levodopa, dysphagia, and dyskinesia.
 When swallowing dysfunction is detected, treatment approaches should be applied with pharmacological interventions and therapy by speech and language therapists.
-Regular screening of malnutrition in pwPD with a validated tool like MNA alongside anthropometric measures such as body weight and BMI in the follow-ups is another clue for early recognition of malnutrition and applying essential interventions for malnutrition to maintain a better quality of life in pwPD.
+Regular screening of malnutrition in pwPD with a validated tool such as MNA alongside anthropometric measures such as body weight and BMI in follow-ups is another clue for early recognition of malnutrition and application of essential interventions for malnutrition to maintain a better quality of life in pwPD.